nuka-coder/nuka-coder/README.md

 ### About

 I’m a __Javascript developer__ and web designer working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.
-I love working with Front-End technologies -like Javascript, HTML, and CSS- but I’m eagerly pursuing Backend technologies to achieve a more robust stack.
 I love that as a developer you never stop learning!
 Adding a new technology, or framework, to my utility belt is like a real-world **‘Achievement Unlocked!’**, and as a gamer I find this incredibly exciting. 🎮 😏

 ---
 #### What I'm working on:
-- I'm currently working on this [CS50 course][cs50-course] to sharpen my computer science logic.
+- TBA
 #### What I'm learning:
-- I'm currently learning...EVERYTHING.
-Ha!
-But especially more about Backend Web Development and implementing API's.
-Check back in to see my progress!
+- Check back in to see my progress!
 #### What I'm looking for:
 - I'm looking to meet and collaborate with other developers, and exchange ideas.
 ---